Garrett92/WurmWebRMI/README.md

 getPlayerCount
-	Returns the amount of players currently online getAllPlayers
+	Returns the amount of players currently online getOnlinePlayers
+	Returns list of all connected players in the format ID=[NAME,X-COORD,Y-COORD] getAllPlayers
 	Returns list of all characters registered on the server in the format NAME=PLAYERID getPlayerStates?[playerID]